 4 weeks, 1 visit

 You may have one last visit for tests 4 weeks after your final dose of study drug.
-If you are eligible to participate in the planned extension study, and agree to participate, you will not be required to complete the follow-up period.

 How do I take the study drug?